 Street lights in residential neighborhoods and cobra-head street lights attached to electric poles are maintained by CoServ, Grayson Collin Electric Cooperative (GCEC), and Oncor based on location.
 If your neighborhood is served exclusively by CoServ, GCEC, or Oncor, they will also maintain your street lights.
 Please call your electric provider directly to report a street light outage:

 If you are not sure who your electric service provider is, do not live in an exclusive service area, or would like to report street light outages, please contact the Public Works Department.

-Residential Requests – Occasionally, physical conditions in the development after construction may require the addition or removal of street lights.
-If you feel your street is either too dark or too bright, please contact us by email or phone at (972) 346-3502.
+Occasionally, physical conditions in the development after construction may require the addition or removal of street lights.
+If you feel your street is either too dark or too bright, please email Engineering or phone 972-346-3502.
 If a request for an additional street lights is wanted closer than the Town of Prosper standards listed above, the requestor has the responsibility of paying for the cost of having the street light(s) installed.
 This would require the following: